MikePacey/Lancaster-HEC/docs/jobarrays.rst

   scancel 1188

-If you want to stop individual jobs, you can suffix the job id with the individual task id.
+If you want to stop individual tasks, you can suffix the job id with the individual task id.
 To stop just task ID 4 of job ID 1188 above, we do:

 .. code-block:: console